Data-driven Cloud Clustering via a Rotationally Invariant Autoencoder: The RICC Autoencoder Method

 \subsubsection{Details on MOD02 Bands}

 The MOD02 product has 36 spectral bands in the range 0.4--14.4 $\mu$m (i.e., visible to thermal infrared) from the year 2000 to the present.
 We list the MOD02 radiance bands used in this work in Table~\ref{tab:products}.
 Except as noted in the next paragraph, we use in our patches the six bands listed in rows 2--7.
 We use these bands, which range from the shortwave to longwave, because they are important for the retrieval algorithms used to compute the MOD06 variables listed in Table~\ref{tab:products}.
+They are also relatively uncorrelated with bands in distant wavelengths, representing distinct physical properties.
+This pre-selection of six bands also facilitates practical implementation by reducing the computing resources required for analysis.
+The results from Tests~\ref{test11}--\ref{test42} in Section~\ref{sec:evals} provide additional support for this choice of bands.
+Automated band selection, for example via neural networks, would be an interesting topic for future work.
 Specifically, bands 6, 7, and 20 are used to estimate cloud optical properties (e.g., cloud optical thickness and effective radius) and bands 28, 29, and 31 are used to separate high and low clouds and detect cloud phase; thus, we hope that a model trained on these six bands may learn associations of cloud physical parameters, especially cloud optical thickness and cloud top pressure used for ISCCP cloud classification.
 As is common in neural network training, we normalized the values in each selected band to the range [0, 1], so as to prevent different scales of values in different bands from biasing training.

 Due to a known stripe noise issue at band 6 (1.628--1.652 $\mu$m) in Aqua~\cite{rakwatin2007stripe,gladkova2011quantitative}, we use band 5 (1.230--1.250 $\mu$m: the first row in Table~\ref{tab:products}) as an alternative to band 6 for the study reported in Section~\ref{sec:experiment}.
 We select that band because it is primarily sensitive to cloud optical thickness (the 1.6 $\mu$m and 3.7 $\mu$m bands are used for cloud optical thickness retrievals~\cite{steven17}) and is the closest to band 6.